Bilateral/Consolidation Chart Setups Trading

 Forex Consolidation Pattern - Symmetrical Triangle Consolidation Chart Setup

-However, this consolidation chart pattern can't go on forever & just like in the game of tug of war 1 side eventually wins, looking at chart below see how the consolidation setup eventually had a price breakout and moved in one direction.
-Now, how do we make sure we are on the winning side of the trade?
+But, this sideways chart pattern won't last forever: just like in tug of war, one side will eventually win.
+Looking at the chart below, notice how the pattern eventually broke out and moved in one direction.
+So, how do we ensure we're on the winning side of the trade?

 Break-out Up-ward Buy Trading Signal after Consolidation Chart Setup